RebeccaVandeWater/fs-journal/notes/01-git.md

 - During checkpoints **get the requirements done first**.
 Complete small passes to get the requirements done, then go through as many more times as needed to make it look nice and polished.
 Get the skeleton done first, always!!

+- Wednesday is career day, lunch will be from 12:00 - 1:00 with a career lecture after lunch.
+- Thursday is partner programming day, expect that the daily project will be with a partner.

+#SECTION - Handy Tips

+- WINDOWS+V pulls up the clipboard so that you can reuse the things that you have copy-pasted.
+- WINDOWS+. pulls up emojies for html text.

 #TODO - Important Dates: